timglabisch/timglabisch.github.io/_posts/2014-04-09-from-repository-to-domainmanager.md

 just make sure that your application's domain is editing raw data - than the repository pattern and the anemic (anti-)pattern suits well for your application.

-### patterns for quering repositories
-later on i will write a dedicated blogpost about how to query data from a repository. if you're interesting in great solutions looke at the criteria or specification pattern.

 ## bit more domain driven design
 most of us try to build great software. writing great software is just about 2 things.